List of perennial candidates in the United States

 A perennial candidate is a political candidate who frequently runs for public office without a reasonable chance of winning.
 The term is the opposite of an incumbent politician who repeatedly defends their seat successfully.
-In the U.S., perennial candidates are usually affiliated with third party politics.
+In the U.S., perennial candidates are often affiliated with third party politics.

 Generally speaking, candidates are considered perennial if they seek a specific elected office or general high office (such as president, governor, congressperson or mayor) more than three times without success.

 The United States, a representative democracy with low hurdles to running for elected office, has a long tradition of perennial candidates.